-- Clip – Controls the amount of gain applied to the signal.
-You can choose from Soft, Hard, Fold.
+- Clip: Controls the amount of gain applied to the signal.
+You can choose from Soft, Hard, and Fold.

-- Soft: Clipping in which the signal is reduced when it hits a threshold (in a similar manner as a limiter).
+- Soft: Clipping in which the signal is reduced once it hits a threshold (similar to a Limiter).

-- Hard: Clipping in which a signal is cut off when it hits a threshold.
-This creates distortion with higher frequencies.
+- Hard: Clipping in which a signal is cut off once it hits a threshold.
+This creates distortion with pronounced higher frequencies.

-- Fold: Foldback distortion, which is caused by a signal being inverted when it hits a certain threshold.
+- Fold: Foldback distortion, in which a signal is folded back onto itself once it hits a certain threshold.

-FL Studio users: If you hear too much distortion when using the Clip distortion (to the point where the signal is still distorting at 0% wetness), we recommend the following:
+FL Studio users: If unwanted Clip distortion occurs at 0% wetness, we recommend the following: